The improbable story of the bra-maker who won the right to make astronaut spacesuits

 At one point, Playtex won the contract to make the suits, was made a subcontractor to Hamilton Standard but then, in a dramatic turn in 1965, was fired by Hamilton Standard, which wanted the suit contract for itself.

 After Playtex’s firing, NASA staged a competition to see who could make the best suit.
-Playtex wasn’t invited to participate in the faceoff, and company officials immediately flew to Houston and, essentially, begged to be allowed to submit a suit into the competition, at their own expense, to be tested alongside the others.
+Playtex wasn’t invited to participate in the face-off, and company officials immediately flew to Houston and, essentially, begged to be allowed to submit a suit into the competition, at their own expense, to be tested alongside the others.

 Playtex had just six weeks to develop and sew its own suit.
 The company adopted a layered design, believing that it would offer astronauts the flexibility NASA needed.
 The suit would end up having 21 layers.
 (In homage, De Monchaux’s book is 21 chapters, and its outer cover is made of black latex, the same material as one of those layers.)